-- They do conversions.
-Most scales will easily be able to convert pounds, grams, or ounces with the press of a button so if a recipe calls for a certain unit of measurement, you’ll almost always be covered.
+They do conversions.
+Most scales will easily be able to convert pounds, grams, or ounces with the press of a button.
+If a recipe calls for a certain unit of measurement, you’ll almost always be covered!

-- It’s travel friendly.
-The chances of you taking a bunch of bowls and measuring utensils on vacation, to a friends house, hiking, and so on is gonna be super unrealistic.
-However, bringing a scale with you is quick, doesn’t take up a lot of room, and you can use it to stay on track, make your meals, and portion them out wherever you go!
+It’s travel friendly.
+The chances of you taking a bunch of bowls and measuring utensils on vacation, to a friends house, hiking, anywhere…is going to be super unrealistic.
+However, bringing a kitchen scale with you is quick, doesn’t take up a lot of room, and you can use it to stay on track, make your meals, and portion them out wherever you go!

-If I’ve convinced you and you wanna purchase a scale you might be wondering which one I recommend.
-The digital kitchen scale here that I use, I’ve used for well over 5 or 6 years!
+If I’ve convinced you and you want to purchase a scale, you might be wondering which one I recommend.
+This digital kitchen scale that I use, I’ve used for well over 5 or 6 years!
 It’s built to last and less than $25 shipped.